 Harold Peabody died in September of 1961.
 Marian Peabody continued to live at 302 Berkeley until about 1970, when she moved to Milton.

-On June 23, 1970, Marian Lawrence donated 302 Berkeley to the Protestant Episcopal Diocese of Massachusetts (her father, William Lawrence, had been the Episcopal Bishop of Massachusetts from 1893 to 1926).
+On June 23, 1970, Marian Peabody donated 302 Berkeley to the Protestant Episcopal Diocese of Massachusetts (her father, William Lawrence, had been the Episcopal Bishop of Massachusetts from 1893 to 1926).

 On October 26, 1973, 302 Berkeley was purchased from the Episcopal Diocese by Gary Prescott Hayes and his wife, Susan (Phillips) Hayes.
 Gary P. Hayes was an assistant to police commissioner Robert J. DiGrazia and served as a liaison between the police department and city hall.
 He resigned in 1976 and moved to Bethesda, Maryland, to become the first executive director of the Police Executive Research Forum.